Tiyong: China

-The concept developed with the introduction of Buddhism in China, adapting Buddhist philosophy to a Chinese frame of reference.
+The concept developed further with the introduction of Buddhism in China, adapting Buddhist philosophy to a Chinese frame of reference.
 One of the core Madhyamaka Buddhist doctrines is the Two Truths Doctrine, which says that there is a relative truth and an ultimate truth.
-In Madhyamaka the two truths are two epistemological truths: two different ways to look at reality.
-Phenomenal reality is relative real or true: one can make factual statements about concrete or manifest reality, but those statements have a relative trueness, since everything that exists changes, and is bound to dissolve again.
-Ultimately everything is empty, sunyata, of an underlying unchanging essence.
+In Madhyamaka, the two truths are two epistemological truths: two different ways to look at reality.
+Phenomenal reality is relatively real or true: one can make factual statements about concrete or manifest reality, but those statements have a relative trueness, since everything that exists changes, and is bound to dissolve again.
+Ultimately, everything is empty, sunyata, of an underlying unchanging essence.
 Sunyata itself is also "empty," 'the emptiness of emptiness', which means that sunyata itself does not constitute a higher or ultimate "essence" or "reality.
-The Prajnaparamita-sutras and Madhyamaka emphasized the non-duality of form and emptiness: form is emptiness, emptiness is form, as the heart sutra says.
+The Prajnaparamita-sutras and Madhyamaka emphasized the non-duality of form and emptiness: form is emptiness, emptiness is form, as the Heart Sutra says.

 When Buddhism was introduced to China, the two truths doctrine was a point of confusion.
 Chinese thinking took this to refer to two ontological truths: reality exists of two levels, a relative level and an absolute level.
 The doctrines of Buddha-nature and Sunyata were understood as akin to Dao and the Taoist non-being.
 It took the Chinese world several centuries to realize that sunyata has another meaning.

-Based on their understanding of the Mahayana Mahaparinirvana Sutra the Chinese supposed that the teaching of the Buddha-nature was, as stated by that sutra, the final Buddhist teaching, and that there is an essential truth above sunyata and the two truths.
+Based on their understanding of the Mahayana Mahaparinirvana Sutra, the Chinese supposed that the teaching of the Buddha-nature was, as stated by that sutra, the final Buddhist teaching, and that there is an essential truth above sunyata and the two truths.
 The idea that ultimate reality is present within the daily world of relative reality melded well with Chinese culture, which emphasized the mundane world and society.
 But this does not tell how the absolute is present in the relative world: